Pennsylvania forts in the French and Indian War: The Forbes Expedition

 Reconstruction of Fort Ligonier, showing the palisade and gate with artillery.

 After the Kittanning Expedition in September 1756, the Lenape raided Pennsylvania settlements less frequently, giving the Pennsylvania an opportunity to prepare to go on the offensive against the French.
 The British hoped to put pressure on the French strongholds in the west, Fort Duquesne, Fort Machault, Fort Le Boeuf and Fort Presque Isle.
-Events in New York had severely restricted the flow of supplies to these forts, and Colonel Henry Bouquet (in place of General Forbes, who was ill) sent Major James Grant to reconnoiter the area with 850 men.
+Events in New York had severely restricted the flow of supplies to these forts, and Colonel Henry Bouquet (in place of General Forbes, who was ill) sent Major James Grant to reconnoiter the area around Fort Duquesne with 850 men.
 Grant thought to exploit the fort's weakness but was overwhelmed at the Battle of Fort Duquesne, in which half of his men were killed and he was taken prisoner.
 The British then built Fort Ligonier to serve as winter headquarters and a staging area for another assault on Fort Duquesne.
 In October 1758, Fort Ligonier was assaulted by 440 French troops and 150 Lenape warriors, but without artillery they were unable to take the fort, even though they inflicted over a hundred casualties.

 Reconstruction of Fort Ligonier, showing an interior section with barracks and storage buildings.

 At this time, the British succeeded in negotiations with Teedyuscung, who claimed to represent the Lenape, and the Treaty of Easton was signed on October 26, to which the Six Nations, the Lenape and the Shawnee were signatories.
-This treaty weakened the Native American support for the French in Pennsylvania, and while military support for the British was tenuous, it allowed the Forbes Expedition to assault and capture Fort Duquesne in November 1758.
+This treaty weakened the Native American support for the French in Pennsylvania, and while their military support for the British was tenuous, it allowed the Forbes Expedition to assault and capture Fort Duquesne in November 1758.
 Within two years, Fort Pitt was built on the site of Fort Duquesne, and was at the time the largest fort in Pennsylvania.
 Unlike most Pennsylvania forts of this period, Fort Pitt was constructed under the supervision of two experienced military engineers, Captain Harry Gordon and Major James Robertson, both of the 60th Royal American Regiment.